 Rhine Falls have formed in the upper reaches of the Rhine, shortly after the river has left Untersee.
 Here the Rhine is already a large river that could be suitable for fairly large ships, some 80 – 120 m wide.

-It has not been flowing in this site for always – before the ice age Rhine was flowing elsewhere.
+It has not been flowing in this site for always – before the ice age, Rhine was flowing elsewhere.
 Only some 14 – 17 thousand years ago (because for geologists this is almost like yesterday), after the Last Ice Age, Rhine started to flow in its current bed.
-At first the stream met the glacial deposits – gravel, clay, sand.
+At first, the stream met the glacial deposits – gravel, clay, sand.

 As the glacial deposits were washed away, the stream here met with a large block of hard rock – Late Jurassic limestone.
-Thus here the stream became somewhat wider and more shallow before leaping over this rock, forming enormous waterfall.
+Thus here the stream became somewhat wider and more shallow before leaping over this rock, forming an enormous waterfall.

-Flow of Rhine changes throughout the year: in winter there is less water (some 250 m³/s) but in summer, as the snow and ice in Alps is melting, there is a lot more water – 600 m³/s.
+Flow of Rhine changes throughout the year: in winter there is less water (some 250 m³/s) but in summer, as the snow and ice in the Alps is melting, there is a lot more water – 600 m³/s.

 Maximum flow has been registered in 1965 – 1 250 m³/s but the lowest flow – 95 m³/s – in 1921.

-Before the main falls in the stream have formed smaller steps, Rhine becomes shallower and wider.
-Some 80 – 200 m before the falls Rhine is crossed by railway bridge which was built in 1857.
+Before the main falls in the stream have formed smaller steps, the Rhine becomes shallower and wider.
+Some 80 – 200 m before the falls Rhine is crossed by a railway bridge which was built in 1857.

 Below the falls Rhine is up to 13 m deep.

 Castles and tourists